muratk3n/thirdwave/en/2018/06/governments-money-economy.md

 alternative channel to capital market or other intermediation.

-[A] more accurate presentation of credit creation [..] depicts the balance sheet of a bank that receives a new deposit of US$1, recorded as a new liability of the bank.
-Instead of lending out US$99, as the textbooks tell us, the bank will use the US$100 as reserve with the central bank (entered as asset on its balance sheet).
-The US$100 can now become the 1% on the basis of which the bank can lend out 99 times as much.
-Thus this very first bank can grant a new loan amounting to US$9900.
-The moment the loan is granted, the bank simultaneously increases its assets by US$9900 (the amount of the loan, which is an asset for the bank) and its deposits by US$9900 – the per- son or company who receives the loan of US$9900 will actually obtain a book entry of US$9900 in his or her deposit account – money that can now be spent on transactions.
-The money the bank has created, US$9900, is 99% of the increase in the bank balance sheet (US$100 new deposit plus US$9900 in loans/deposits).
+[A] more accurate presentation of credit creation [..] depicts the balance sheet of a bank that receives a new deposit of USD 1, recorded as a new liability of the bank.
+Instead of lending out USD 99, as the textbooks tell us, the bank will use the USD 100 as reserve with the central bank (entered as asset on its balance sheet).
+The USD 100 can now become the 1% on the basis of which the bank can lend out 99 times as much.
+Thus this very first bank can grant a new loan amounting to USD 9900.
+The moment the loan is granted, the bank simultaneously increases its assets by USD 9900 (the amount of the loan, which is an asset for the bank) and its deposits by USD 9900 – the per- son or company who receives the loan of USD 9900 will actually obtain a book entry of USD 9900 in his or her deposit account – money that can now be spent on transactions.
+The money the bank has created, USD 9900, is 99% of the increase in the bank balance sheet (USD 100 new deposit plus USD 9900 in loans/deposits).
 Thus the reserve requirement is met.

 Right